sdcondon/FlUnit/README.md

   // each of which return a builder to continue with. public static Test ProcessingOfCollaborator => TestThat
     // Arrange: Use the "Given" and "And" methods to provide delegates for obtaining each
-    // pre-requisite of the test.
-Specifying pre-requisites is optional.
+    // prerequisite of the test.
+Specifying prerequisites is optional.
 Starting your test
     // with "When" is equally valid.
     .Given(() => new TestSubject())
     .And(() => new Collaborator())
-    // Act: Once all pre-requisites are specified, call "When" to specify the "Act" part of the test.
+    // Act: Once all prerequisites are specified, call "When" to specify the "Act" part of the test.
-    // Provide a delegate that accepts one parameter for each pre-requisite.
+    // Provide a delegate that accepts one parameter for each prerequisite.
 The delegate can return
     // a value or be void.
     .When((sut, collaborator) => sut.Process(collaborator))
     // Assert: assertions can be provided with the "ThenReturns" and "And" methods, or the "ThenThrows"
     // and "And" methods.
 You provide a delegate for the assertion itself and (optionally) a string
     // description for the associated test result.
 If you do not provide an explicit description, the text
     // of the assertion argument will be used - trimmed down to just its body if it is a lambda.
 For
-    // "ThenReturns", the delegate should accept one parameter for each pre-requisite, and one for the
+    // "ThenReturns", the delegate should accept one parameter for each prerequisite, and one for the
     // return value of the When clause (if it returns one).
 For "ThenThrows", see the third example,
     // below.
 Assertion failure should be indicated by a thrown exception.
     .ThenReturns((sut, collaborator, retVal) => retVal.Should().BeTrue())